HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 - Created technical flow diagrams for complex data ingestion and state machines
 - Assisted with on-boarding new engineers
 - Devised and implemented a solution to reduce failed bookings
+- Planned and performed complex data migrations and software upgrades with zero down time
+- Lead efforts to improve system monitoring across the organization to minimize outages
+- Built custom code coverage tool and incorporated in CI for multiple projects from Rails to NodeJS

 #### Cerebral, Remote